 - Static renal scintigraphy: a diagnostic test in which a radiotracer that is retained by the renal cortex is used to assess renal function as well as the degree of structural damage to the renal cortex

 Voiding cystourethrogram

 - Description: a diagnostic procedure used to determine the degree of vesicoureteral reflux and detect morphological abnormalities

 - Description: a diagnostic procedure that involves intravenous contrast agent and x-rays to provide images of the genitourinary tract

 - Indication: visualization of renal excretion and the course of the ureters

-- Description: a CT with contrast dye injected inravenously to assess the anatomy and, to a certain degree, function of the urinary collecting system, renal calyces, ureters, and bladder.
+- Description: an imaging study that uses CT with intravenous contrast to assess the anatomy and, to a certain degree, function of the urinary collecting system, renal calyces, ureters, and bladder

 - Indications: a first-line imaging test to assess for genitourinary abnormalities (e.g., malignancy, stricture)